joomla-framework/cache/docs/v1-to-v2-update.md

 3. Setting expiration of cache items is now done at the Cache item level rather than the cache adapter level.

-### APCu
+### APCu Support Added
-APCu cache adapter was added to the present options
+A handler natively supporting APCu was added.